iotaledger/iota-wiki/internal/participate/contribute-to-wiki/reference/structure/how_tos.md

 ## Related Articles

-Your How To will probably be related to one or more concepts, [Tutorials](tutorials.md), or other How Tos.
+Your How To will probably be related to one or more [explanations](explanations.md), [Tutorials](tutorials.md), or other How Tos.
 Please make sure to list them in the article so the user can carry on learning in an oriented way.